-If the nonrecourse liabilities attributable to the Enterprise common units received by an Oiltanking public unitholder in the merger exceed the nonrecourse liabilities attributable to the Oiltanking common units surrendered by the unitholder in the merger, the former Oiltanking public unitholder's tax basis in the Enterprise common units received will be correspondingly higher than the unitholder's tax basis in the Oiltanking common units surrendered.
-If the nonrecourse liabilities attributable to the Enterprise common units received by an Oiltanking public unitholder in the merger are less than the nonrecourse liabilities attributable to the Oiltanking common units surrendered by the Oiltanking public unitholder in the merger, the former Oiltanking public unitholder's tax basis in the Enterprise common units received will be correspondingly lower than the unitholder's tax basis in the Oiltanking common units surrendered.
+If the nonrecourse liabilities attributable to the Enterprise common units received by an Oiltanking public unitholder in the merger exceed the nonrecourse liabilities attributable to the Oiltanking common units surrendered by the unitholder in the merger, the former Oiltanking public unitholder's tax basis in the Enterprise common units received will be correspondingly higher than the unitholder's tax basis in the Oiltanking common units surrendered by an Oiltanking public unitholder in the merger are less than the nonrecourse liabilities attributable to the Enterprise common units received by an Oiltanking public unitholder in the merger are less than the nonrecourse liabilities attributable to the Oiltanking common units surrendered by the Oiltanking public unitholder in the merger, the former Oiltanking public unitholder's tax basis in the Enterprise common units received by the Oiltanking public unitholder in the merger, the former Oiltanking public unitholder's tax basis in the Enterprise common units received will be correspondingly lower than the unitholder's tax basis in the Oiltanking common units surrendered.
 Please read "- Tax Basis and Holding Period of the Enterprise Common Units Received" below.